Our unique Insurance Premium Financing product is designed to make life easier for you and your partners.

-- The Insured agrees to pay to the Bank the insurance premium in an agreed manner and at an agreed rate of interest over a period of time.
+- The Insured agrees to pay the Bank the insurance premium at an agreed rate of interest over a period of time.

 - In the event that the Insured fails to pay the agreed installments to the Bank as scheduled, the Insurer shall immediately upon receiving first demand or notice from the Bank redeem the pro-rated balance of the insurance premium (refundable premium) paid to Insurer.